 Remembering Lou Reed’s joyful performance of ‘Walk On The Wild Side’ at Farm Aid, 1985

-The concert benefit was to raise money for family farmers in the United States.
+The concert benefit was to raise money for family farmers in the United States who had been struggling for some time.
 Organised by Willie Nelson, John Mellencamp and Neil Young, the event was spurred on by Bob Dylan’s comments at Live Aid earlier in 1985.

 Reed had spent much of the previous decade with his head being turned by the glitter and the gutter of glam rock.
-After a series of genius albums, Transformer being his most notable, the drugs and the debauchery of the seventies had taken its toll on Reed.
+After a series of genius albums, Transformer being his most notable, the drugs and the debauchery of the seventies had taken its toll on Reed and he’s vivacious creative output was beginning to wane.

 He soon became too cantankerous to welcome new fans and his Metal Machine Music alienated critics who had previously applauded almost everything he had done.
-After marrying British designer Sylvia Morales in 1980, he had cleaned up his ways and was ready to connect with the audience once again.
+After marrying British designer Sylvia Morales in 1980, he had cleaned up his ways, polished his act and was ready to connect with the audience once again.

 Any rendition of such a song will always encourage an outpouring of emotion from the audience but there was something different about this performance.
 Reed was happy as a clam, enjoying every single note of his own song.
 When a track becomes so synonymous with an artist it can be difficult to keep the song close to the singer’s heart.

-Judging by the video below, it seems that in 1985, Reed was once again courting his back catalogue.
+Judging by the video below, it seems that in 1985, Reed was once again courting his back catalogue and coaxing it out of hiding.
 Acknowledging the decline of your edgy rock-star life may be difficult to achieve but the welcoming of your ‘legend’ status should always be enjoyed.
-That’s exactly what Reed is doing below.
+That’s exactly what Reed is doing.